6,409 views

 The former GSB AdCom team at Stacy Blackman Consulting added:

 GSB’s smaller size means that it is more conscious of class balance and diversity.
-GSB is more willing to consider candidates that took risks, failed, learned from their experiences and returned more resilient than ever.
+GSB is more willing to consider candidates who took risks, failed, learned from their experiences, and returned more resilient than ever.

 Stanford MBA student